Transforma logo

 Electricity Smart Grid

-It also charts the advantages of electricity smart grids over traditional electricity grids (like being able to immediately able to react immediately to abnormalities like power blackouts and identify faults even in harsh weather conditions) and how their adoption can prove beneficial for the environment as well (since they reduce emissions).
+It also charts the advantages of electricity smart grids over traditional electricity grids (like being able to immediately able to react immediately to abnormalities like power blackouts and identify faults even in harsh weather conditions) and how their adoption can prove beneficial for the environment as well, since they reduce emissions.
+For instance, an article published by the International Energy Agency (IEA) in July 2023 states that investments in the development of smart grid infrastructure need to more than double through to 2030 for nations to achieve net zero emissions by 2050.

-It explores how decreasing reliance on nuclear energy (with developed countries like Germany planning to gradually phase it out), the ongoing war between Ukraine and Russia (which has forced the European countries to limit their gas import from Russia), and the growing adoption of electric vehicles (since they increase the load on existing electricity grids due to EV charging) will result in greater adoption of electricity smart grids.
+It explores how decreasing reliance on nuclear energy (with developed countries like Germany planning to gradually phase it out – primarily due to the Fukushima nuclear disasterin 2011), the ongoing war between Ukraine and Russia (which has forced the European countries to limit their gas import from Russia), and the growing adoption of electric vehicles (since they increase the load on existing electricity grids due to EV charging) will result in greater adoption of electricity smart grids.

 It also discusses how both vehicle and non-vehicle VPPs (virtual power plants) will become an increasingly important part of smart grids.
-It further talks about the features of VPPs (like enabling real-time shifting of residential, commercial, and industrial power loads).
-Lastly, it also talks about a few challenges that may affect the adoption of electricity smart grids, including disruptions of grids caused by hackers.
+It further talks about the features of VPPs like enabling real-time shifting of residential, commercial, and industrial power loads.
+It then talks about a few challenges that may affect the adoption of electricity smart grids, including disruptions of grids caused by hackers.
+Last, in a tabular format, this section also talks about the smart electricity grid regulations across major geographies, including the US, Canada, China, Europe, the UK, Austria, France, Italy, Sweden, Japan, Australia, South Korea, Southeast Asia, Indonesia, Thailand, India, the UAE, and Sub-Saharan Africa.

 Water Smart Grid